< Go back to skills hub

 It is not just a question of productivity.
 Being technologically literate also opens the door to better communication and collaboration, using digital tools to work seamlessly and remotely - essential in a hybrid working world.

-8. Curiosity and learning
+8. Continuous learning mindset

 Workers who are naturally curious and seek out new skills are the ones who will drive businesses forward and close the skills gap.
 Through upskilling, candidates show that they want to improve their career, and in turn, improve their performance for their employer.
 A win-win to improve employability.